-On iPhone, listening to YouTube audio in the background usually requires paying for a YouTube Premium subscription, but there is a workaround that allows you to keep listening to a video when your iPhone is locked.
+On iPhone, listening to YouTube audio in the background usually requires paying for a YouTube Premium subscription, but there is a simple workaround that allows you to keep listening to a video when you are doing other things on your iPhone or when your device is locked.
 Keep reading to learn how it's done.

-As YouTube has grown in popularity, Google has opted to park several features of the video hosting service behind a paywall, such as ad-free viewing, SharePlay on iOS, and the ability to listen to YouTube audio on your iPhone when the app is closed.
+As YouTube has grown in popularity over the years, Google has opted to park several features of the video hosting service behind a paywall, such as ad-free viewing, SharePlay on iOS, and the ability to listen to YouTube audio on your iPhone when the app is closed.

-Unfortunately, YouTube Premium costs $11.99 a month to access these features.
-But if all you want to do is listen to YouTube-hosted audio like podcasts, music, or lectures when your iPhone is locked and in your pocket, there is a way to achieve this without paying for the subscription.
+Unfortunately, YouTube Premium costs $13.99 a month to access these features.
+But if all you want to do is listen to YouTube-hosted audio like podcasts, music, or lectures when you are in other apps or when your iPhone is locked and in your pocket, there is a way to achieve this without paying for the subscription.

 - Launch Safari on your iPhone and visit youtube.com, then search for the video whose audio you want to listen to.